devJimmyboy/Starman/README.md

 ## JavaScript

+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite is a secure end-to-end backend server for Web, Mobile, and Flutter developers that is packaged as a set of Docker containers for easy deployment 🚀
 - [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [mengshukeji/Luckysheet](https://github.com/mengshukeji/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
 - [styled-icons/styled-icons](https://github.com/styled-icons/styled-icons) - 💅 Popular icon packs like Font Awesome, Material Design, and Octicons, available as React Styled Components